If you no longer require Site Recovery Manager, you must follow the correct procedure to cleanly uninstall Site Recovery Manager.

 - Select the Recovery Plans tab, right-click on a recovery plan and select Delete.

-You cannot delete recovery plans that a running.
+You cannot delete recovery plans that are running.

 - Select the Protection Groups tab, click on a protection group, and select the Virtual Machines tab.